Zamaqo/Zamaqo/README.md

 pscale auth login
 ```
 **Listing** possible options:
+> an optional `--web` flag can be added to open it in your browser
 ```bash
 pscale org list # for organizations pscale database list # for databases